frank-64/ToBeFrank/_posts/2024-01-03-github-copilot-investigation.md

 Copilot has a `/explain` feature that will use the context of the highlighted code and the user's prompt to succinctly detail a section of code.
 This could be particularly beneficial for junior programmers or anyone attempting to get to grips with a new code base to understand the code.
 Furthermore, programmers working with code not written in their primary language could make use of this feature to improve their confidence and help with the syntactical nuances.

+The `/fix` command can be used on errors to help debug issues in the code.
+Copilot provided me multiple suggestions for fixes in YAML pipelines when I references the line causing the build failures.

 There is also a `/doc` feature that can be used to document or add comments to old/unsupported code.
-I could see this being particularly useful for those who forget or do not enjoy documentation.
+This could be particularly useful for those who forget to write or dislike writing documentation.

 These features would also benefit senior programmers as there would be more support for juniors.
 This would result in less time spent on calls explaining code, debugging a missing semi-colon or resolving other syntax errors.
 The code quality should remain relatively high as Copilot is aware of the code-base as context so it makes attempts to follow coding standards set when making suggestions.

 ## Examples
-The three features I found most useful from GitHub Copilot during my investigation were code completions, suggestions and explanations.
-Below I will provide some examples, which I believe, detail the necessity for Copilot as a tool for programmers.
+The three features particularly useful from GitHub Copilot during my investigation were code completions, suggestions and explanations.
+Below I have provide some examples, which I believe, detail the necessity for Copilot as a tool for programmers.

 ### Code Completion